 Lemon Vinaigrette

-- Add 3 tbsp olive oil and a pinch of salt.
+- Add 3 tablespoon olive oil and a pinch of salt, whisk to combine and set aside.

 Kale Salad